bengfarrell/rgf-blog/content/blog/2010-03-02-worse-than-a-tequila-hangover-cocktail-review.md

   - "worse-than-a-tequila-hangover"
 ---

-Worse than a Tequila Hangover

 ![](http://www.thegourmez.com/gourmez/photos/worsethanmexicanhangover.jpg)

-2 shots Two Fingers gold tequila 0.5 shot Starbucks coffee liquor 2 shots heavy pulp orange juice 0.5 shot maraschino cherry juice 1 maraschino cherry
+2 shots Two Fingers gold tequila\
+0.5 shot Starbucks coffee liquor\
+2 shots heavy pulp orange juice\
+0.5 shot maraschino cherry juice\
+1 maraschino cherry

 Shake up the first three ingredients, then tip in the cherry juice and plop in the cherry.
 It's not pretty, but neither is a tequila hangover.